 Wyoming Medical Center earns American Stroke Association’s highest honor for stroke care

-For the third straight year, Wyoming Medical Center has won the American Stroke Association’s highest level of recognition for quick, expert treatment of stroke patients.
+For the fourth straight year, Wyoming Medical Center has won the American Stroke Association’s highest level of recognition for quick, expert treatment of stroke patients.

-We achieved Target: Stroke Honor Roll —Elite Plus status.
-We also earned the Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+We earned the Target: Stroke Elite Plus Honor Roll award along with the Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
 These awards recognize the hospital’s commitment to providing the most appropriate stroke treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

-It is the ninth year in a row we have been recognized by the American Stroke Association.
+It is the 10th year in a row we have been recognized by the American Stroke Association.

 “Get With The Guidelines® was born and bred by physicians who understand what it means to deliver excellence in care.
 The information we gathered allowed us to look critically at our program and make good decisions about how we can do things better.
 The changes have been amazing,” said David B. Wheeler, M.D., Ph.D., F.A.A.N., director of Wyoming Medical Center’s Primary Stroke Center and a neurologist at Wyoming Neurologic Associates.